Know the signs of a COVID emergency

 • Loss of consciousness or difficulty waking up or staying awake

-If you are having an emergency, call 911 for help right away.
 It’s important to seek immediate medical attention if you develop any of these serious warning signs.
-Let the operator know that you have or think you may have COVID-19.
-If you are able, put on a face mask before help arrives.
+Call 911 right away and let the operator know that you have or think you may have COVID-19.

 Why some cases become life-threatening

-Severe coronavirus infections could lead to pneumonia.
-This occurs when the infection triggers inflammation in the lungs' air sacs (alveoli), causing them to fill up with fluid.
-When this happens, breathing becomes more difficult.
+Severe coronavirus infections could also lead to pneumonia.
+This happens when the infection triggers inflammation in the lungs' air sacs (alveoli), causing them to fill up with fluid and making it hard to breathe.
 People with pneumonia may also develop severe coughing along with fever and chills.
+Sometimes a person with COVID, whose immune defenses are already down, could also become infected with bacterial pneumonia.

-In extreme cases, COVID-19 can lead to acute respiratory distress syndrome (ARDS) and death from respiratory failure.
+In extreme cases, COVID can lead to acute respiratory distress syndrome (ARDS) and death from respiratory failure.
 Since the lungs aren’t working as well as they should, the amount of oxygen in the bloodstream drops.
-When the rest of the body isn’t getting the oxygen its needs, the brain, heart and other vital organs can be damaged or fail.
+When the rest of the body isn’t getting the oxygen its needs, the brain, heart, and other vital organs can be damaged or fail.

-Treatments for patients with severe COVID-19 may include:
+Treatments for patients with severe COVID may include:

 • Oxygen support, which can help the body get the oxygen it needs until the lungs are able to recover

-• Corticosteroids, such as dexamethasone or hydrocortisone, which are used to suppress the immune system and ease inflammation, swelling and edema
+• Corticosteroids, such as dexamethasone, which are used to suppress the immune system and ease inflammation, swelling, and edema

-• Convalescent plasma, SARS-CoV-2 antibodies collected from people who have recovered from COVID-19
+• Convalescent plasma, which is a liquid filled with antibodies collected from people who have recovered from COVID

-• IV fluids, blood thinners and other medication to treat COVID-19-related complications
+• IV fluids, blood thinners, and other medication to treat COVID-related complications

-Symptoms of COVID-19 may appear anywhere from 2 to 14 days after exposure to SARS-CoV-2.
+Symptoms of COVID may appear anywhere from two to 14 days after exposure to the virus.

 Article sources open article sources